Skip To Main Content

 Same

-Sarah Tompkins was selected as the fifth permanent head coach in the history of the Eastern Connecticut State University women’s soccer program in February of 2022 and heads into her fourth season in charge in the fall of 2025.
+Sarah Tompkins was selected as the fifth permanent head coach in the history of the Eastern Connecticut State University women’s soccer program in February of 2022.

 In her first year in 2022, Tompkins led the program to its 30th season at .500 or better -- first since 2018.
 For the 26th time in the previous 29 years, the Warriors also won more Little East Conference matches than they lost.